damianosmel/react_crash_course_2024/README.md

 npm install //add node_modules

-npm run dev //run application on selected port (3000) of the localhost
+npm run dev //run applicationon, on development mode, on selected port (3000) of the localhost
 ```

 **Result:** Vite + React webpage with count is button working all fine.